Shulkie512/Project/README.md

   * Name security rule

 * After adding new rules, go back and delete the Default Deny All rule
-* Verify you can reach your DVWA App
+* Verify you can reach your DVWA App from the browser over the internet
+* Open your browser and enter the Load Balancer public IP address and add `/setup.php`

+## Setting up redundancy

+1. Start up your VMs in Azure Portal
+2. Make sure you can connect to your VMs
+3. Stop one of your VMs and check to see if your DVWA is still accessible
+4. If you can still connect your redudancy is working